 a Radical Recovery

-The Ecozoic Policy Project contributes to policy development as related to priorities of L4E and partners, including agroecology and regenerative agriculture, ecological economics and governance, and energy and climate justice.
+The Ecozoic Policy Project contributes to ecological political economic alternatives as related to priorities of L4E and partners:

-inspire new thinking by raising awareness among practitioners, policymakers, and the public regarding an ecological economic paradigm
+inspire narrative shifts by raising awareness among practitioners, scholars, activists, and their communities regarding an ecological economic paradigm.

-provide training and experience in real-world policy work for students and supporting faculty by employing methods and generating policy outputs that influence the form and direction of policies and their implementation.
+provide training and experience in real-world engagement for students and supporting faculty by employing methods and generating outputs that influence the form and direction of ecological political economies and their implementation.

 An Ecozoic era distinguished by mutually enhancing relationships between a plurality of human societies and the planetary communities of life: a world where many worlds flourish

-To advance social-ecological justice and pathways to the Ecozoic through policy.
+To advance social-ecological justice and pathways to the Ecozoic through ecological political economy.

-The Ecozoic Policy Project for Social-Ecological Justice works within higher education to inspire new worldviews and transformative policies grounded in social-ecological justice, and to provide training and experience in research-to-policy for a network of leaders and communities enabling a just transition to an Ecozoic era.
+The Ecozoic Policy Project for Social-Ecological Justice works within higher education to inspire new worldviews and transformative political economies grounded in social-ecological justice, and to provide training and experience in research-to-policy for a network of leaders and communities enabling a just transition to an Ecozoic era.